-The performance measures were adopted by the Delta Stewardship Council in April 2018 as Appendix E of the Delta Plan.
+The updated set of performance measures was adopted by the Council in June 2022 as Appendix E of the Delta Plan.

 Delta Plan performance measures report the progress in meeting goals and objectives for the Delta and assessments of performance measures contribute to the knowledge about the status of the Delta ecosystem and reliability of statewide water supply.

 As a result, the Delta Stewardship Council, the Delta Plan implementing agencies, stakeholders - and the public - can evaluate management actions in both quantitative and qualitative terms.

 The performance measures also support government transparency and can be used to enhance collaborations across all managing entities.

 Development of performance measures for a complex and large-scale system like the Delta was a multi-year process that involved state, federal and local agencies, scientists and stakeholders.
 The administrative measures consist of actions contained in the policies and recommendations from the Delta Plan.
 The output and outcome measures were selected based on ‘measurable’ features that describe important trends and address whether specific actions are producing expected results.
 Because the output and outcome measures are based on data and available science, leveraging existing data and monitoring efforts was a guiding principle.

 Quantitative performance measures were selected using screening criteria.
 The Delta Stewardship Council developed these measures by gathering available information and science, conducting interviews with Delta scientists and managers, and studying other successful practices and frameworks outside of the Delta.
 The gathering phase included holding outreach meetings, documenting data needs, developing a data collection methodology, and synthesizing source data and datasets.
 Screening the initial set of potential measures included these criteria/questions: